 Sam’s eyes welled up as she peered out from her viewpoint on Black Mountain.
-Glacier Village with all its charm and bustle lay below her to the left, the ski slopes of Mount Blue loomed above the valley on the other side, and an endless view of peaks capped in white spread out before her.
+Glacier Village with all its charm and bustle lay below her to the left, the ski slopes of Mount Blue loomed above the valley on the other side and an endless view of white-capped peaks spread out before her.
 She struggled with her choice.
 Every location her eyes rested on was full of rich, wonderful memories, making her decision almost impossible.
-And it would be so final.
 A lump formed in her throat as warm tears rolled down her wind-chilled cheeks.

-Sam had been avoiding the task for months.
-As a consequence, her mom’s urn sat next to the battered lounge chair by the fireplace collecting dust — Elaine Shepherd’s favorite spot.
-Sam insisted that the place where her mom’s ashes were to be spread would be her decision alone, that she would have to bear the responsibility of ensuring that her mom’s final resting place was perfect, because her death had been Sam’s fault.
+She had been avoiding the task for months.
+As a consequence, her mom’s urn sat neglected, collecting dust next to the battered lounge chair by the fireplace — Elaine Shepherd’s favorite spot.
+Sam insisted that the place where her mom’s ashes were to be spread would be her decision alone, that she would have to bear the responsibility of ensuring that her mom’s final resting place was perfect.
 But spreading her ashes would be an acknowledgement that her mom was gone.
 Forever.
-And that she was still alive, when Sam knew deep in her heart, that on that day, that bullet was meant for her.
+And that she was still alive, even though Sam knew deep in her heart that on that day, that bullet had been meant for her.

 A loud ring from her satellite phone echoed down the mountain and around the valley, snapping her out of her thoughts.
-She brushed her cheeks with the back of her gloves and cleared her throat.
+She brushed her cheeks with the back of her glove and cleared her throat.
+“Hello?”

 “Sam?
 Lorne, here.
 You still working on installing that new barrier out by Fool’s Bluff?
 Need any help?”

 “No, no. I’m good,” Sam said too quickly.
-Because of a shortage of volunteers, she had been sent out to block off the avalanche hazard area on her own, but even if the flu hadn’t struck the town, she’d have asked to carry out the task alone.
+Because of a shortage of volunteers, she had been sent out to block off the avalanche hazard area on her own, but even if there hadn’t been a serious flu outbreak in town, she’d have asked to carry out the task alone.
 Ever since her mom’s death, Sam preferred solitude, preferred being away from people, their looks, their questions.
 She had found an escape from villagers in the surrounding wilderness.
 The mountains always offered her everything she wanted: serenity, nature, happiness, adventure.
-Every happy memory she had involved the outdoors and they were almost all from family backpacking trips.
-Her mom and dad had taken Sam out mountaineering even before she could walk, when her dad would strap her to his already bulging backpack and haul her up remote peaks.
+Most of her happy memories involved the outdoors and almost all were from family backpacking trips.
+Her mom and dad had taken her out mountaineering even before she could walk, when her dad would strap her to his already bulging backpack and haul her up remote peaks.
 Every trip had a different destination, but regardless of where they went, the sound of their laughter always echoed through the crisp, clean air.

 “Yeah, figured.
 Sorry to call you on this phone.
 It’s a bit of an emergency.
 So, uh, what I’m really calling about — and I hate to ask — I wouldn’t do this if we weren’t in a bit of a fix, Sam.
 Ryder’s just gone home and Dominique and Rahim called in.
 They’ve got that nasty flu that’s going around.”

 Sam knew what Lorne wanted, but she remained silent.
-A feeling of dread grew with each word.
+A feeling of dread grew with every word he spoke.

-“And y’know how much we need the funds this year.
-The chopper alone…!
+“And you know how much we need the funds this year.
+The chopper alone!
 Folks just don’t care about Search and Rescue until it’s their butts on the line.
 They don’t realize that we’re all volunteers, that our gear isn’t paid for with their tax money.
 Some people think we work for them!”